reusable-ui/reusable-ui-monorepo/states/focus-state/README.md

 - **Blur lock responsibility**:
     - Auto mode enforces the lock internally.
     - In explicit/external modes, implementors must manage a persistent blur in their own state (for example, suppressing `true` until a new `focus` event is observed).
-- **Rationale**: Ensures accessibility consistency by preventing phantom focus restoration when toggling disabled state.
+- **Rationale**: Focus is a discrete state — past focus actions are ignored when toggling disabled, preventing phantom restoration and ensuring accessibility consistency.

 ### `useFocusStatePhaseEvents(props, focusPhase)`